-The paramount concern of TSA is that telecare and social alarm service reliability and safety is not compromised: that lives are not put at risk.
+The urgency is such that the transition is starting to affect functionality and connectivity today with particular risk from 2023 when BT will no longer sell analogue devices.
+Therefore, action and careful planning needs to start immediately so that telecare and social alarm service reliability and safety is not compromised: that lives are not put at risk.

 This campaign calls on government, regulators and telecoms organisations to work with the TEC sector to agree and mobilise a plan to manage the transition and realise the full potential of digital technology.

-Above all, TSA wants to ensure the transition is handled well, that vulnerable people are not put at risk and the potential of a digital future for health and care is realised
+TSA wants to ensure the transition is handled well, that vulnerable people are not put at risk and the potential of a digital future for health and care is realised.